 There may be circumstances in which a student does not wish to take a course for a letter grade.
 In these cases, students have two options:

-Audit-the student is only a listener, not a participant, in the course (http://www.grad.illinois.edu/gradhandbook/2/chapter2/registration).
+Audit-the student is only a listener, not a participant, in the course.

-Credit-No Credit is a permanent notation on the academic record that a student may request, with the adviser's approval
+Credit/No Credit is a permanent notation on the academic record that a student may request, with the adviser's approval.